uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/life-as-a-teacher/my-story-into-teaching/index.md

     <div class="content__right">
     </div>
     <div class="content__left">
-        <h2>Stories from International teachers</h2>
+        <h2>Stories from international teachers</h2>
         <p>
             <br/>
-            See how candidates with international qualifications became teaachers in England and how already qualified teachers' returned to England from abroad, to get back into the profession.
+            See how candidates with international qualifications became teachers in England and how already qualified teachers' returned to England from abroad, to get back into the profession.
         </p>
     </div>
 </div>